Lectures and Conferences

 Research

-The goal of our research program is for our residents to gain a greater understanding of the scientific method through a mentored research experience.
-We want to train our residents to read papers as well as write papers.
-We have built into our curriculum a monthly Research Forum with faculty mentors and an embedded statistician and epidemiologist.
-At each forum, we deconstruct and analyze a contemporary article, and then each resident is required to provide the status of their research project.
-From conception through design, analysis, and completion, each project is a collaborative effort stressing the team model of research.
-By the end of the intern year, our residents should have an IRB-approved protocol.
-By the end of the third year, the analysis should be complete and our residents present their finished projects.
+The goal of our research program is to equip residents with a deep understanding of the scientific method through a mentored research experience.
+We aim to train our residents not only to read but also to write scholarly papers.
+To support this, we hold a monthly Research Forum with faculty mentors, a statistician, and an epidemiologist.
+During each forum, we deconstruct and analyze a contemporary article, and residents are required to provide updates on the status of their research projects.
+Each project, from conception through design, analysis, and completion, is a collaborative effort that emphasizes a team-based approach to research.
+By the end of their intern year, residents should have an IRB-approved protocol.
+By the end of their third year, the analysis should be complete, culminating in the presentation of their finished projects.

 PGY 1

-Maternal-Fetal Medicine and Generalist Services MFM/ Antepartum4 weeks
+Maternal-Fetal Medicine and Generalist Services MFM/ Antepartum 2 weeks

 52 WEEKS